-- 7. In case a provider hosts an ICG annual meeting, it will chair the providers' forum meetings only during the year of that ICG annual meeting.
-Otherwise, the members will select, on the basis of consensus, a chair for the meetings of the next year.
+- 7. In the case a provider hosts an ICG annual meeting, it will chair the Providers' Forum meetings for the year of that ICG annual meeting.
+Otherwise, the chair of the Providers' Forum will rotate among its members subject to a decision on the basis of consensus.
 The Office for Outer Space Affairs of the United Nations Secretariat, consistent with its role as the Executive Secretariat of ICG, will also fulfil these responsibilities for the Providers' Forum, in support of the chair. - 8.
 The Providers' Forum will convene once every year in conjunction with the ICG annual meeting and more often if needed.
 Actions and recommendations developed by working groups of ICG that could impact the compatibility and interoperability, system development and operations, and/or service provision policies and procedures of providers of GNSS will be of particular interest to the Providers' Forum.
 Therefore, the results of Providers' Forum deliberations and consensus decisions on these and other issues will be reported to ICG as appropriate and when possible, at the next scheduled plenary session of ICG immediately following a Providers' Forum meeting. - 9.
 The meetings of the Providers' Forum will be organized by the chairs and designated host, with support from the Office for Outer Space Affairs of the United Nations, acting as the Forum's Executive Secretariat.
 Each member should designate its principal and additional points of contact.